-Devised to allow greater operational control and further overseas expansion, BOT has been defined by Gartner as: “a contractual relationship in which an organization hires a service provider to set up, optimize and run an IT or business process service delivery operation with the contractually stipulated intent of transferring the operation to the organization as a captive center.
+Devised to allow greater operational control and further overseas expansion, BOT (Build Operate Transfer Model) has been defined by Gartner as: “a contractual relationship in which an organization hires a service provider to set up, optimize and run an IT or business process service delivery operation with the contractually stipulated intent of transferring the operation to the organization as a captive center.
 B-O-T, as a hybrid model, combines elements of the “build” option (that is, “insourcing” or captive center) and the “buy” option (that is, outsourcing; see also “captive centers”).”

 In plain language, although it involves an external IT provider, a BOT-based software development arrangement emulates the relationship you would have with an overseas subsidiary of your own.
 The outsourcing partner sets up your nearshore or offshore team, brings it to a fully operational level, and then legally transfers the subsidiary to your company after a set amount of time.
 This model gives you the cost and efficiency of traditional IT outsourcing while allowing you to maintain full control of your intellectual property and proprietary technologies.

 How Does It Work?
 The Structure and Essence of the BOT (Build Operate Transfer) IT Outsourcing Model